hmcts/darts-gateway/README.md

   initial [DARTSService WSDL](src/main/resources/ws/dartsService.wsdl).
 * Sample requests for all operations have been created.
 Initial requests e.g. addCase will use the ServiceContext Soap Header with some custom project
   properties: `userName="${#Project#userName}" password="${#Project#password}"`
-* **IMPORTANT!The property values will need to be updated to suit your test user, remembering not to commit them if you make any changes.**
+* **IMPORTANT!
+The property values will need to be updated to suit your test user, remembering not to commit them if you make any changes.**
 * Go to the top level project folder in SoapUI and choose Custom Properties to change them.
 * See https://www.soapui.org/docs/soap-and-wsdl/